In a Nutshell

 Plans and Pricing

-ClickUp is available on a free tier which includes unlimited users and tasks—although total storage is limited to 100MB and users can only set up 5 project spaces.
+ClickUp is available with a lifetime “free forever” plan which includes unlimited users and tasks—although total storage is limited to 100MB and users can only set up 5 project spaces.
 The company supports 2 paying tiers—Unlimited and Business—as well as one custom-quoted tier for large, enterprise-scale user-bases.